Dr Michaela Rogers

 - Nurses' recognition of domestic violence and abuse.
 British Journal of Mental Health Nursing, 6(6), 286-293.
 View this article in WRRO

 - Transphobic ‘Honour’-Based Abuse: A Conceptual Tool.
 Sociology, 51(2), 225-240.

-- Polly’s story: Using structural narrative analysis to understand a trans migration journey.
-Qualitative Social Work: Research and Practice, 16(2), 224-239.
+- Polly’s story: using structural narrative analysis to understand a trans migration journey.
+Qualitative Social Work, 16(2), 224-239.

 - Challenging cisgenderism through trans people’s narratives of domestic violence and abuse.
 Sexualities.

 - Interrogating Trans and Sexual Identities through the Conceptual Lens of Translocational Positionality.
 Sociological Research Online, 22(1), 1-14.